 I stand at the front of the line for Zone 4, even though I’m in Zone 5, but I was a bit confused by the signs.
 Others line up behind me, then slightly to the side, as if I’m not really there.
 People line up for Zone 5 a bit to the other side, so I edge that way.
 I am surprised the people behind me seem to think they’re allowed to go in front, even though I’m definitely there and definitely in front of them, and haven’t formally ceded my spot.

-They march forward as Zone 4 is called as if muggins here counts for nothing, which is actually correct because I’m Zone 5, but they don’t know that – so it’s a bit strange.
+Zone 4 is called and the people behind me surge past as if I’ve become temporarily invisible.
+Technically they’re right because I’m actually Zone 5, but they don’t know that, so it feels slightly rude.
 I guess they’re fully signed up to the idea that you shouldn’t worry about what other people think, not even people in front of you in the queue.

 I sit on an aisle seat, but the plane’s not busy so there’s no-one in the middle biffing at my elbows.
 I am reading Adrian Edmondson’s autobiography Beserker, which is very good.
 I like Adrian Edmondson as a person and as a performer, and – and this is controversial, so hold on – I think he increasingly outshone a staid Rik Mayall, his comedy partner, who was starting to look like a one-trick-pony by the 1990s.
 Edmondson’s greater versatility and broader vision eventually had more staying power than Rik’s ground-breaking show-stealing, but ultimately one-dimensional, brilliance in The Young Ones and Blackadder.